Nick Dal Santo: Early career

-In 2003 Dal Santo could not break into an improving St Kilda side early in the season.
+In 2003, Dal Santo could not break into an improving St Kilda side early in the season.
 When he did in Round 15 he did not look back, playing every match for the rest of the season, including four wins in row in Rounds 18 to 21.
 He received his first ever best on ground 3 Brownlow Medal votes in a standout performance against Carlton in round 20, racking up 26 disposals and 3 goals.
 He was establishing himself as a skilled and creative young midfielder, in a season where the Saints were Finals competitive, but did not qualify, improving rapidly in the second half of the season.

 2004 Wizard Home Loans Cup & Finals

 2004 started excellently, with Dal Santo playing in St Kilda's 2004 Wizard Home Loans Cup winning side.
 Wins over Adelaide, Richmond, Essendon, and Geelong saw St Kilda win the tournament.

 Dal Santo had an excellent Premiership season, playing every match, averaging over 18 disposals a game, and kicking 11 goals for the year.
 He completed his first ever 30 disposal plus match in St Kilda FC's 10th Premiership season win in a row against Carlton in Round 10, the clubs 14th win in a row for the year including the Wizard Cup Premiership.
 The Saints were three games clear in first position on the AFL standings at the end of round 10.
 The team had a difficult and oppressive second half of the season, qualifying a creditable 3rd on the official standings.
-Dal Santo played in his first ever Finals Match win by 51 points against Sydney at the M.C.G. in the 2004 Semi-Finals, the Saints largest winning margin in a Finals match since the 1970's.
+Dal Santo played in his first ever Finals Match win by 51 points against Sydney at the M.C.G. in the 2004 Semi-Finals, the Saints largest winning margin in a Finals match since the 1970s.
 On the field, St Kilda's season ended prematurely in the Preliminary Final at Football Park in Adelaide.